-On 4 May a new state support instrument was approved in order to compensate rent costs for businesses that had to shut down their activities due to COVID-19.
+The Lithuanian government announced plans to introduce a new state support instrument in order to compensate rent costs for businesses that were affected the most by COVID-19 and the restrictions introduced by the government.

-Tenants will have the possibility to apply for state subsidies, compensating a maximum of 50 percent of the rent costs, if their main business activity was or still is prohibited due to the quarantine regime, their landlord has offered a discount on the rent payments of at least 30 percent and if other preconditions are met.

-State subsidies will be paid during the quarantine period and for another 60 days after the quarantine regime is recalled.
-The applications will be administered by INVEGA.
-100 million euros will be made available from state funds.
-Since the state funds are limited, it is recommended to submit the application as soon as all conditions for state aid are met.
+Landlords, who reduced rent payments to their tenants by at least 30 percent will have the possibility to apply for state subsidies, compensating a maximum of 50 percent of the rent costs.
+State subsidies will be paid during the quarantine period and for another 2 months after the quarantine regime is recalled.
+100 million Euros will be made available from state funds.
+It is still not clear when these plans will materialize.